SmCTwelve/f1-bot/README.md

 `/results FP1` - year and round default to latest

-**Results Availability**
+### **Result Availability**

-Data is sourced from Ergast API and official F1 timing data (through FastF1) and is typically updated within a few hours of a session.
+Data is sourced from [Ergast API](https://ergast.com/mrd/) and official F1 timing data (through [FastF1](https://github.com/theOehrly/Fast-F1)) and is typically updated within a few hours of a session.

-Ergast considers the "last" round to be the last _complete_ race weekend.
+Ergast considers the _"last"_ round to be the last **complete** race weekend.
 Therefore, when using commands with the default `round` in the middle of a race weekend - e.g. to view qualifying results on a Saturday - the results will refer to the previous round.
 However, you can still specify the name or number of the `round` in question to get results for the current race weekend if they are available.

 ## Season